mariuspass/wp-fragment-cache/README.md

 See the [wiki pages](https://github.com/mariuspass/wp-fragment-cache/wiki)

 ### Installation:
-1. You should have a [persistent cache plugin](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Cache_Plugins) enabled.
+1. You should have a [persistent backend](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Cache_Plugins) for the [WordPress Object Cache](https://codex.wordpress.org/Class_Reference/WP_Object_Cache) enabled.
 This plugin can't be activated without a persistent cache.
 1. Download the plugin and unzip.
 1. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
 1. Then activate the WP Fragment Cache plugin from Plugins page.